-- A completed GMS 1 form (you do not need to complete this form if you have your Medical Card)
+- General Medical Services (GMS1) form (you do not need to complete this form if you have your Medical Card)

-- A completed Application for online access to my Medical Record
+- Application for online access to my Medical Record form

-- Proof of ID (e.g. passport, driving licence or medical card [you may be asked for two forms of ID])
+For example a passport, driving licence or medical card.
+You may be asked for two forms of ID.

 Please complete the paperwork before you need to see a doctor to give us time to deal with your registration.